-Start with a three-day coastal passage from Ensenada to Turtle Bay, delayed by missing wind until departure falls smack on Thanksgiving.
+Start with a three-day coastal passage from Ensenada to Turtle Bay, delayed until your departure falls smack on Thanksgiving.

 Next, consider carefully what festive holiday dish can be made using only the ingredients you have on board, the preparation or consuming of which is not likely to cause spilling, scalding or a severed artery on passage with a forecast of 20-knots.

 Realizing that flour + butter + sugar = pie crust, and along with the last of your San Diego apples you were prescient enough to buy cinnamon in Ensenada, hatch brilliant idea to become world’s least experienced but most ambitious offshore baker.

 Pre-prep by making dough and filling prior to departure and placing in ziplock bags in the fridge.
 Don’t forget freshly ground nutmeg.
 You are not a heathen.